dappnode/DAppNodeDocs/docs/user/access-your-dappnode/vpn/openvpn.md

 <details>
 <summary><b>macOS</b></summary>

-1. Launch the OpenVPN for macOS app.
+1. Launch Tunnelblick app for macOS.
-2. Click on "Import file".
+2. Click on "VPN Details" in the top bar menu.
-3. Upload the `.ovpn` file you downloaded earlier.
+3. Drag and drop the `.ovpn` file you downloaded earlier in the left side bar.
+4. Click on Connect.

 <p align="center">
   <img src="/img/openvpn_mac.png" alt="Import file in macOS" style={{width: 20 + "em"}}/>